Le36/EzCompiler/README.md

     docker run -p 5000:5000 ezcompiler

-This command starts a container from the my-compiler image.
+This command starts a container from the ezcompiler image.
 It maps port 5000 of the container to port 5000 on your host machine, allowing you to access the application via http://localhost:5000.